The Advanced pane has four tabs: “General”, “Files and Folders”, “Shortcuts”, and “Feeds”.

 /Users/Sarah/Dropbox on your laptop and at

-/home/work/sync on your work computer, set those paths as the base directory on each respective machine.
-If you add a linked file within the base directory, Zotero stores a relative path to that base directory, so the same “relative” links work on both computers.
+C:\Users\Sarah\Dropbox on your work computer, set those paths as the base directory on each respective machine.
+If you add a linked file within the base directory, Zotero stores a relative path to that base directory rather than an absolute path.

 Data Directory Location

 By default, Zotero stores your data directory (which contains your library database, attachment files, and several other files) in your user home folder on your computer.
 This is the best location for most users, but it is possible to change the location.
 After changing the data directory location, Zotero will store newly created data in the new location.

 Note, that Zotero will not, however, copy over existing data to the new location.
 If you want to keep your data, you need to move the files manually.
 Click the “Show Data Directory” button to open the Zotero folder in your computer's file browser.
 You will need to move the entire “Zotero” folder (including, 'zotero.sqlite', 'storage', 'styles', and all other files) to the new directory.